stevehjohn/Chess/README.md

 ### The Rest

+- If king is in check and can take the piece without going into check - do that
 - Fix crash on (or near) checkmate - still an issue?
 - Threefold repetition
 - Ranking move quality